 Q Whitehorse seems to experience a lot of power outages.
 What is the plan for the new WB care facility should it be without power for a significant period of time?

-A The Whistle Bend care facility will be on full generator power and will also have a backup generator.
+A Whistle Bend Place will be on full generator power and will also have a backup generator.
 The system will be started and tested each month to ensure the residents will be well provided for in a power outage.
 Copper Ridge, Macaulay Lodge and McDonald Lodge in Dawson City also all have backup generators.

 Q I am worried that my loved one may need to share a room with someone that has dementia and this may be disturbing for them.

-A All of the bedrooms in the new Whistle Bend care facility will be single rooms with private washrooms.
+A All of the bedrooms at Whistle Bend Place will be single rooms with private washrooms.